abego/lab-perform/README.md

 When profiling the load phase it became obvious that a lot of time is spend by resolving/restoring the actual objects from the serialized data.
 If we can postpone this expensive resolution to later loading should become faster.
 We just need to make sure we save enough information to support this "lazy loading".

-Also saving this "lazy loading" information should be faster than the actual loading of the serialized data.
+__General remark regarding lazy loading:__ Lazy loading may increase the overall application execution time as some cpu-time is moved to some later point in time, requiring some extra work to ensure it is executed later.
+This is especially true when all methods of the method map are used at runtime.
+On the other side lazy loading may reduce the overall application execution time when not all methods stored in the method map are actually used at runtime.
+In the non-lazy case also these "unused" methods are installed, hence waste some time.

+__Implementation Note__: When implementing lazy loading it turned out that one must take special care to choose a file format allowing for fast de-serialization into an intermediate state that can later be "resolved" into the `getMethod` memoization data actually needed by the application.
+Especially one should avoid resolving `Class` objects at load time.
+For this reason `Class` objects are serialized just by their name.
+When a `Class` is actually needed (for the type of the receiver or the parameter types) it can be constructed based on the type name.

-With this approach we can reduce the time required to load the data from disk by roughly a factor of 1.4:
+Using lazy loading on the larger test sample reduces the initial load time significantly, by a factor of 12:

 __Results: Load Big Sample Method Map (5000 classes, each with 100 methods)__
 - 3450 ms - loadMethods (`loadMethods_bigSample`).
-- 2490 ms - loadMethodsLazy (`loadMethodsLazy_bigSample`).
+- 271 ms - loadMethodsLazy (`loadMethodsLazy_bigSample`).

-Notice that lazy loading may increase the overall time as some code is moved to some later point in time, requiring some extra work to execute it later.
-On the other side lazy loading may also reduce the overall time when not all methods stored in the methods map are actually used at runtime.
-In the non-lazy case also these "unused" methods are installed, hence waste some time.

-#### Approach 3: Improved File Format for Lazy Loading

-Using lazy loading speeds up the "initial" load time (compared to direct loading), however not very much.

-Profiling `loadMethodsLazy` reveals a lot of time was spend in reading the data from the file using `ObjectInputStream.readObject(...)`.
-If we could move these expensive operations to the "lazy part" of the getMethod resolution, the initial load time should be reduced even further.

-The basic idea to achieve this is to
-- read the serialized data into memory as a byte array, and
-- remember for each specific (Class, Selector) combination the offset of the serialized data in that byte array.

-The offset may be stored in the method map, for the specific (Class, Selector) combination.
-When the actual method is requested the offset is used to de-serialize the getMethod information from byte array.
-That information is then stored in the method map, overwriting the previously stored offset.

-_(To implement this approach it may be necessary/beneficial to use a file format different from that used in Approach 1 and 2.)_

-TO BE IMPLEMENTED
+As already mentioned above "lazy loading" may mean, one may "just" move some cpu-time to later.
+With our larger test sample we can therefore see roughly equals times when calling perform on every method, no matter if we use `loadMethods` or `loadMethodsLazy`:

+__Results: perform-call every method in Big Sample after loading method map from disk__
+- 4.4 s - loadMethods - `perform_withMemoization_afterLoadMethods_bigSample`
+- 4.3 s - loadMethodsLazy - `perform_withMemoization_afterLoadMethodsLazy_bigSample`

+But if one calls less different methods the difference between the total time using `loadMethods` vs. `loadMethodsLazy` can be quite large, e.g. a factor 12 as mentioned above.

 ## Overall Application Flow